Devansh2005/greyatom-python-for-data-science/README.md

 In this the " Student Management System" project is submitted

-- Fundamentals of Python language
+- Fundamentals of Python language.
+This project is submitted by Devansh Tayal